 The interest in ecosystem services has greatly increased after the publication of the Millennium Ecosystem Assessment (MA).
 Following the MA, the concept has been widely accepted among scientific and policy communities, and as a result of this, new approaches have been developed to value the services and thus better integration of the concept in research, conservation and development sectors (Daily and Matson, 2008).
 Moreover, in response to the lack of economic perspective of biodiversity loss and ecosystem degradation in the MA framework, The Economics of Ecosystems and Biodiversity (TEEB) came into effect emphasizing more on joint efforts of ecologists and economists in ecosystem services valuation (TEEB, 2010).
-To strengthen further the role of biodiversity and ecosystem services in human wellbeing and to promote sustainable development, the Intergovernmental Platform on Biodiversity and Ecosystem Services, stakeholder interests and knowledge systems (Diaz et al., 2015).
+To strengthen further the role of biodiversity and ecosystem services in human wellbeing and to promote sustainable development, the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) came into effect with comprehensive interlinkages among diverse scientific disciplines, stakeholder interests and knowledge systems (Diaz et al., 2015).